Rockhampton-Emu Park Road–Type 1 Road Train Access to Rockhampton Abattoirs

 - $20 million

-- installation of wide centre line treatment and resurfacing on Lakes Creek Road between Goodsall Street to Thozet Road including minor intersection upgrades was completed March 2020
+- Installation of wide centre line treatment and resurfacing on Lakes Creek Road between Goodsall Street to Thozet Road including minor intersection upgrades—completed March 2020.

-- upgrade of Thozet Road and Lakes Creek Road intersection – commences August 2020
+- Upgrade of Thozet Road and Lakes Creek Road intersection—completed February 2021.

 Type 1 Road Train operators require a permit from the National Heavy Vehicle Regulator (NHVR) to travel directly to Rockhampton abattoirs.
 The conditions of the permit, including operating hours and route restrictions, have been established by TMR.